Rollover & Roof Crush Accidents

 Rollover accidents, similar to other types of car accidents are often a result of someone’s negligence on the road.
 Whether the individual was going past the speed limit or texting and driving, the negligence of one individual can change the life of the other forever.
 At Yarian Accident & Injury Lawyers, APC, we want to help you hold the other individual at fault responsible.
 Even if he or she is now facing criminal charges, you still have the right to file for a personal injury suit.
 If you sustained serious injuries, you may require compensation to help pay for those costs.
 Let the person who caused your accident in the first place be in your debt.

 Contact (818) 459-4999 to get started with a free, confidential consultation or fill out a contact form.
-Yarian Accident & Injury Lawyers, APC works with clients in the cities of Los Angeles, Glendale, Irvine, Riverside, Visalia, Fresno, and more.
+Yarian Accident & Injury Lawyers, APC works with clients in the cities of Los Angeles, Burbank, Irvine, Riverside, Visalia, Fresno, and more.

 Overview of Rollover & Roof Crush Accidents